 With nearly 30 years of experience serving the Medicaid population, Carenet has a thorough understanding of the many roadblocks recipients of all ages face with accessing care.

-Our Strategic Engagement solution features proactive, personalized outreach that enables beneficiaries to successfully overcome their obstacles and effectively utilize their benefits.
+Our healthcare engagement solutions feature proactive, personalized outreach that enables beneficiaries to successfully overcome their obstacles and effectively utilize their benefits.
 Our solution also helps state agencies and health plans fulfill EPSDT requirements while improving their clinical and financial outcomes.